Are You Ensuring Customer Safety with Post-Repair Calibrations?

 Are Post-Repair Calibrations Part of Your Process?

 Repair facilities need to understand the car type, the vehicle build data, ADAS components, and trim levels to determine the necessity of performing a pre-repair and post-repair diagnostic service request.
 Many repair facilities do not have sufficient technical support capable of understanding all of the highly complex electronic systems operating the modules and sensors on today’s vehicles.
-Using the patented asTech® remote diagnostic repair process can provide the expertise and support shops need to produce safe and proper repairs.
+Using the patented asTech® remote diagnostic repair process can provide the expertise and support that shops need to produce safe and proper repairs.

 Advanced Driver Assist Systems (ADAS), require special consideration during the repair process.
 OEM repair procedures require certain ADAS components be properly calibrated after repair or replacement.
 Unfortunately, it's a part of the process that's often overlooked.